react-static/react-static/docs/api.md

 ### `onLoading`

-If you need to imperatively subscribe to React-Static's global loadin state, you can use `onLoading`.
+If you need to imperatively subscribe to React-Static's global loading state, you can use `onLoading`.
 Via a callback, it gives you access to a `loading` value (a Boolean), which will be true when react-static is waiting on assets to load (this won't happen often, if at all).
 Use this to show a loading indicator if you'd like!

 Example:
 ```javascript